-General risks with cataract surgery and IOL implantation: Whatever your lens choice, there are risks and possible complications of cataract surgery and lens implantation.
+General risks with cataract surgery or refractive lens exchange surgery and IOL implantation: Whatever your lens choice, there are risks and possible complications of cataract surgery and lens implantation.
 Complications could be minor or temporary, or could permanently affect your vision.
 Complications are rare and may include worsening of your vision, bleeding or infection.
 Contact your eye doctor right away if you have any of the following symptoms after surgery: itching, pain, flashing lights,”floaters,” a “curtain” in your vision, redness, severe headache, nausea/vomiting, sensitivity to light or watery eye.

 PLEASE NOTE: Warnings and precautions accompany all IOLs because they are prescription-only medical devices.
 The following warnings and precautions apply to all multifocal IOLs.